Exotic hadrons associated with $b$-quark: Exotic states in hadron decays

-The total widths of the $D_{s0}^*(2317)$ and $D_{s1}(2460)$ are small (appear at a 1~MeV level or less) since they mainly decay through the isospin-breaking hadronic channels $D_{s0}^*(2317)^+\to D_s^+\pi^0$ and $D_{s1}(2460)^+\to D_s^{*+}\pi^0$, respectively.
-Note also that different assignments for these mesons result in different predictions for their decay patterns --- for instance, for the ratios of their partial radiative and (isospin breaking) one-pion decay widths ${\cal B}(D_{s0}^*(2317) \to D_s^*\gamma)/{\cal B}(D_{s0}^*(2317) \to D_s\pi )$ and ${\cal B}(D_{s1}(2460)\to D_s\gamma)/{\cal B}(D_{s1}(2460)\to D_s^*\pi)$.
-For evaluation of these ratios in the molecular model for both $D_{s0}^*(2317)$ and $D_{s1}(2460)$ mesons see Refs.~\cite{Lutz:2007sk,Cleven:2014oka} and Refs.~\cite{Fu:2021wde,Su:2025aiz} for recent updates.
+The total widths of the $\Dszero$ and $D_{s1}(2460)$ are small (appear at a 1~MeV level or less) since they mainly decay through the isospin-breaking hadronic channels $\Dszero^+\to D_s^+\pi^0$ and $D_{s1}(2460)^+\to D_s^{*+}\pi^0$, respectively.
+Note also that different assignments for these mesons result in different predictions for their decay patterns --- for instance, for the ratios of their partial radiative and (isospin breaking) one-pion decay widths ${\cal B}(\Dszero \to D_s^*\gamma)/{\cal B}(\Dszero \to D_s\pi )$ and ${\cal B}(D_{s1}(2460)\to D_s\gamma)/{\cal B}(D_{s1}(2460)\to D_s^*\pi)$.
+For evaluation of these ratios in the molecular model for both $\Dszero$ and $D_{s1}(2460)$ mesons see Refs.~\cite{Lutz:2007sk,Cleven:2014oka} and Refs.~\cite{Fu:2021wde,Su:2025aiz} for recent updates.
 In Ref.~\cite{Fu:2025lfo}, the three-body radiative decays $D_{s1}(2460)\to \gamma DK$ are argued to be able to provide additional insight into the nature of the $D_{s1}(2460)$ meson and allow one to assess the admixture of the $D^*K$ molecule in its wave function.
-The above decays have also been comprehensively studied in the chiral doublet model under the assumption of the $D_{s0}^*(2317)$ and $D_{s1}(2460)$ being chiral partners of the pseudoscalar $D_s$ and vector $D_s^*$ mesons, respectively \cite{Bardeen:2003kt}.
+The above decays have also been comprehensively studied in the chiral doublet model under the assumption of the $\Dszero$ and $D_{s1}(2460)$ being chiral partners of the pseudoscalar $D_s$ and vector $D_s^*$ mesons, respectively \cite{Bardeen:2003kt}.
 A reanalysis of the existing experimental data on the radiative decays of the $D_{s1}(2536)$ --- a would-be $J=1$ quark-model sibling of the $D_{s1}(2460)$ --- is performed in Ref.~\cite{Bondar:2025gsh}.
-In Ref.~\cite{Wang:2006mf}, the radiative decays $D_{s0}^*(2317)\to D_s^*\gamma$ and $D_{s1}(2460)\to D_s\gamma$ are studied employing the QCD sum rule technique.
+In Ref.~\cite{Wang:2006mf}, the radiative decays $\Dszero\to D_s^*\gamma$ and $D_{s1}(2460)\to D_s\gamma$ are studied by employing the QCD sum rule technique.
 In Refs.~\cite{Bondar:2025qzg,Bondar:2025jop,Obraztsov:2026jge}, the widths of the radiative decays $D_{s1}(2460)\to D_s^{(*)}\gamma$ and $D_{s1}(2536)\to D_s^{(*)}\gamma$ are calculated, with relativistic corrections taken into account, assuming all involved charm-strange mesons to be conventional quark--antiquark states.
 In Ref.~\cite{Zhang:2024usz}, the decays $D_{s1}(2460)\to D_s^{(*)}\gamma$ are studied including both $c\bar s$ and two-hadron components.
 Interestingly, as argued in Refs.~\cite{Tang:2023yls,Roca:2025lij,FKinpreparation}, the shape of the $\pi^+\pi^-$ invariant mass distribution in the di-pion decay $D_{s1}\to D_s\pi\pi$ may shed light on the nature of the decaying meson since a double-hump structure is expected for the $D_{s1}$ as a $D^*K$ molecule versus a single-hump structure for a generic $c\bar{s}$ meson.
+Electromagnetic properties of the $D_{s1}(2460)$ and $D_{s1}(2536)$ mesons as hadronic molecules are studied in Ref.~\cite{Ozdem:2025olj} by employing the QCD sum rules technique.